theodi/BDNS/BDNS_Governance_model.md

     1. Additions to the register can be proposed by submitting a “pull request” to the [Github repository](https://github.com/theodi/BDNS).
     2. Alternative submission mechanisms (e.g. through a mail address) may be made available if the Github PR mechanisms are deemed too technical.
 2. A notification of the submission is made available to the Community Group
-3. If there are no objections from members of the Community Group or Editors, the editors will either integrate the submission or suggest an alternative to the submitter within two weeks (TBC)
+3. If there are no objections from members of the Community Group or Editors, the editors will either integrate the submission or suggest an alternative to the submitter within two weeks.
     3. If the submission is tantamount to a substantial change ([as defined by the W3C Process](https://www.w3.org/2019/Process-20190301/#correction-classes)), the submitter will be required to sign the W3C Community Contributor Licence Agreement before the change can be accepted and integrated.
 Joining the [Community Group](https://www.w3.org/community/bdns/) involves signing the CLA, therefore members of the group do not need to sign it when suggesting a change.
 4. If there are objections from members of the Community Group or Editors, the issue is escalated to the attention of the Community Group and its Chair(s), and the normal consensus building process applies